analogdevicesinc/ai8x-synthesis/README.md

 ##### Standard FIFOs

 There are four dedicated FIFOs connected to processors 0-3, 16-19, 32-35, and 48-51, supporting up to 16 input channels (in HWC format) or four channels (CHW format).
-These FIFOs work when used from the ARM Cortex-M4 core and from the RISC-V core.
+These FIFOs work when used from the Arm Cortex-M4 core and from the RISC-V core.

 The standard FIFOs are selected using the `--fifo` argument for `ai8xize.py`.